-After a long journey from Johannesburg airport we arrived at Tuli around 6pm in total darkness!
+After a long journey from Johannesburg airport, we arrived at Tuli around 6pm in total darkness!
 As there isn’t any electricity we had to find our way around camp with lanterns and torches.
 I didn’t expect the tents to be as nice as they were, with two beds, sets of drawers and plenty of room to walk around.

-The best sighting were the leopards as we were so close to such beautiful animals.
+The best sighting was the leopards as we were so close to such beautiful animals.
 A scary moment was when a huge bull elephant came from nowhere and charged towards our vehicle, we made a very hasty retreat!
 Stuart our leader had seemingly endless knowledge of all the surroundings and animals and taught us such a lot.

 There can be up to eight people at camp and everyone gets to do duties such as preparing meals, washing up and keeping everywhere tidy, which changed at the beginning of every week.